The Autoimmune Protocol is a diet that helps heal the immune system and gut mucosa. It is applicable to any inflammatory disease.

 - 72 Hour Rule: It takes 72 hours to produce an IgA, IgG and IgM mediated antibody symptom.
 It can be physical or mental in nature.
 Lethargy, brain fog, aching joints, rashes, stomach aches, numbness, feeling hung-over, bloating, gas, constipation, insomnia, fatigue, memory loss.

-- Re-introduce only 1 food each week and when you re-introduce the food eat enough of it to illicit a response.
-I tell my clients to eat it a few times in over two days
+- Re-introduce only 1 food every 5 days and when you re-introduce the food, eat enough of it to illicit a response.
+A small bite, then a few hours a spoonful and then that night a serving.

 I also recommend doing yearly or twice yearly cleanses and support phases, eating fermented foods and bone broth at least 2-3 times a week in 1/2 cup portions.
 The reason we are compelled to share this all with you, is that food is fun.
 I believe you can be on the AIP diet and do as a lifestyle.
 You can be a foodie and do AIP.
 I love food too much to feel like I cannot eat foods that are satisfying, creative and exciting.
 Food is spiritual for me.
 It is my path.
 Helping others heal is my path.
 Teaching is my path.
 As I share my recipes with you, I eat them too.
 You are not alone in your path to health.
 We do this journey together.